lucgiffon/qkmeans/README.rst

 a lot of space on your disk.
 Be carefull then.
 The data will be stored under the `data/external` directory.

-To prepare all the data type the following (make sure you have downloaded the `kddcup04` dataset for that, see after):
+To prepare all the data (including synthetic data, which is long) type the following (make sure you have downloaded the `kddcup04` dataset for that, see after):

 	make data

+To prepare all the data but __NOT__ the synthetic data type the following (make sure you have downloaded the `kddcup04` dataset for that, see after):

+	make data_no_million

 To download the `kddcup04` dataset, you must go [here](http://osmot.cs.cornell.edu/kddcup/datasets.html) and subscribe then download the datasets using your credentials.
 Once it is done, extract it into `data/raw` so that `data/raw/data_kddcup04/bio_train.dat`